carlosclatg/WeatherApp/README.md

 - Switch from grapfical to table data
 - Migrate to hooks main components
 - React Routing for a more confortable navigation and splitting into several routes
+- Create a new component that integrates switch for a better performance when switching and selecting display
+- Create tow routes one for each display, for a easiest comprehension.